Wykerd/VAST.ts/SPECIFICATION.md

 2. The *node* creates a *local Voronoi diagram* using the *EN node set*.
 3. The *node* determines its new *EN neighbors* from the constructed *local Voronoi diagram*.
 4. The *node* updates its *EN neighbors* to the new set determined from the *local Voronoi diagram*.

+## Remove Node Algorithm

+For this section *overlap neighbors* are nodes that are neighbors of both the *leaving node* and the *node*.

+The *remove node algorithm* is used by a *node* to remove a *leaving node* from its neighborhood.
+The algorithm is as follows:
+1. If the *leaving node* is not a neighbor of the *node*, the algorithm ends.
+2. If available from a *LEAVE message*, consider all the *EN neighbors* of the *leaving node* as *notifyable neighbors*.
+Otherwise, consider all *overlap neighbors* of the *leaving node* as *notifyable neighbors*.
+3. Terminate the connection to the *leaving node* and remove it from the *EN neighbors* and *local Voronoi diagram*.
+3. Send a *LEAVE NOTIFY message* to each of the *notifyable neighbors*.
+    1. The *notifyable neighbor* runs the *remove node algorithm*.
+    2. The *notifyable neighbor* responds with a *LEAVE RECOVER message* containing the *potential EN neighbors* of the *notifying node*.
+4. The node uses the complete set of *potential EN neighbors* from the *overlap neighbors* to update its *EN neighbors*.
+5. The *node* updates its *local Voronoi diagram* to reflect the new *EN neighbors*.

 ## Move Node Algorithm